The question about safety at English soccer games is one I get a lot. I…

 In August 2019, the UK government commissioned independent research which concluded that such a setup “almost completely eliminate(s) the possibility of forwards or backwards movement during goal celebrations and the risk of a surge that could cause injury to those in front.”

 As a result of the study, the government invited applications for early adopters of licensed standing in seated areas.
 Grounds selected had to meet certain criteria such as that fans must be able to sit or stand (seats cannot be locked in the up or down position), one seat/space per person, and CCTV must be in place with coverage of the entire standing area.

 Which UK Football Clubs have Safe Standing Sections?

-Four Premier League clubs along with the Championship’s Cardiff City FC in Wales were approved for the safe standing trial for the remainder of the 2021-22 season.
+Seven Premier League clubs along with the Championship’s Cardiff City FC in Wales have included safe standing sections in their stadiums, with some installing rail seats ahead of the start of last season.